People

 Lauren Allie Sells

 Allie (she/her) is a marine biology student graduating in 2025.
 She is interested in pursuing a career in environmental ecology.
-She is hoping to study the effects of microplastic pollution on marine life.
+Allie’s honors project explores the integration of advanced microscopy and imaging techniques to characterize diverse archaeal cultures from marine environments.
 Some of her hobbies are making music, and playing with a microscope.

 Coming soon!